-Usage Limitation: The $EpiQuik^{TM}$ Methyl-Histone H3-K9 ChIP kit is for research use only and is not intended for diagnostic or therapeutic application.
+Usage Limitation: The $EpiQuik^{TM}$ ChIP Methyl-Histone H3-K4 Kit is for research use only and is not intended for diagnostic or therapeutic application.

 Intellectual Property: The EpiQuikTM ChIP kits and method of use contain proprietary technologies by EpigenTek.
 EpiQuikTM is a trademark of EpigenTek, Inc.